Velocifire TKL01 review

 The TKL01's Zorro Brown switches are subpar.
 Its backlighting doesn't offer many brightness levels, which isn't a huge deal.
 Finally, the lack of rubber pads at the rear of the case could lead to wear on wood surfaces.

 Velocifire produces models for the bargain basement sector of the mechanical keyboard market.
-While they do cut corners in some places, their products exhibit a high level of quality and usability in comparison to other low price offerings.
-We’re taking a look at the TKL01, a new tenkeyless keyboard that follows in the footsteps of the standard form factor Velocifire VM01.
+While they do cut corners in some places, Velocifire products exhibit a high level of quality and usability in comparison to other low priced mechanical keyboards.
+We’re taking a look at Velocifire’s TKL01, a new tenkeyless mechanical keyboard that follows in the footsteps of the standard form factor Velocifire VM01.
 In this review, I’ll do a hands-on unboxing and show you the pros and cons of the Velocifire TKL01, check it out below!

 Unboxing the Velocifire TKL01

-The TKL01 arrived in an unassuming cardboard box with minimal decoration, which is awesome.
+The Velocifire TKL01 mechanical keyboard arrived in an unassuming cardboard box with minimal decoration.
 Less money spent on frilly packaging typically means that more money is spent creating a superior product.

-A foam sleeve helps protect the keyboard during shipping.
+A foam sleeve helps protect the mechanical keyboard during shipping.
 In addition, a plastic USB cap covers the end of the TKL01’s cable.
-A single page black and white user manual contains the few instructions you’ll need to operate it.
-The package even includes a keycap puller in a discrete baggie, which is a nice touch at this price point.
+A single page black and white user manual contain the few instructions you’ll need to operate it.
+The Velocifire package even includes a keycap puller in a discrete baggie, which is a nice touch at this price point.
 The Velocifire TKL01 user manual is a simple one-pager with excellent instructions for using the mechanical keyboard.

-The TKL01’s outer case features lightly textured ABS plastic.
+The Velocifire’s TKL01 outer case features lightly textured ABS plastic.
 There aren’t any notable blemishes or deformities, though there is an upwards warp near the top left of the keyboard.
-It’s nothing that would be noticeable during normal use — I only picked up on it because I probed the keyboard bezel to check for creakiness (which is nonexistent).
+It’s nothing that would be noticeable during normal use — I only picked up on it because I probed the mechanical keyboard bezel to check for creakiness (which is non-existent).
 A small line of shiny material wraps around the lower case half.
 I would have preferred it covered, but breaking up the matte finish doesn’t hurt.

-I originally though that I’d find a weight inside the keyboard to add some heft, but this thing is a tank that doesn’t cheat in the weight department.
-The plastic case is exceptionally thick and adequately reinforced, with much of the material measuring ~2mm thick.
-When I removed the case screws, I found that the keyboard still held together and didn’t creak.
+I originally thought that I’d find a weight inside this mechanical keyboard to add some heft, but this thing is a tank that doesn’t cheat in the weight department.
+The plastic case on the Velocifire TKL01 is exceptionally thick and adequately reinforced, with much of the material measuring ~2mm thick.
+When I removed the case screws, I found that the mechanical keyboard still held together and didn’t creak.
 Large plastic clips secure the case halves well; the screws are only there to make sure that nothing goes awry.
 That’s a good thing, as the small threaded screws are pretty wimpy.
 At least Velocifire used 6 of them.
 The plate and PCB are supported by a number of different through-plate pegs and perimeter support braces.
 Everything fits snugly, which leaves little for me to critique.

-The PCB isn’t fancy, but it works.
+The PCB on the Velocifire TKL01 isn’t fancy, but it works.
 There aren’t any offensive soldering errors, though there is quite a bit of flux residue near solder joints.
-The metal plate that supports the PCB and its Zorro Brown switches isn’t special either.
+The metal plate that supports the PCB and its mechanical Zorro Brown switches isn’t special either.
 The PCB and plate are stiff enough to get the job done, and that’s what counts at this price point.

-Cables are typically neglected in cheap keyboards, but the TKL01 doesn’t skimp.
-Reasonable thickness and well designed strain relief offset the fact that it isn’t braided.
+Cables are typically neglected in cheap mechanical keyboards, but the Velocifire TKL01 doesn’t skimp.
+A reasonable thickness and well-designed strain relief offset the fact that it isn’t braided.
 A gold plated connector and two ferrite beads (one is inside the case) are icing on the cake, though they don’t have any practical effect on the keyboard’s functionality in everyday environments.

 That scratchiness translates to the sound of the switches as well, unlike Cherry’s offerings.
-Besides regular top and bottom out clack, there’s a distinct metallic scritching noise that varies in volume from switch to switch.
-It’s unpleasant, but not a dealbreaker.
-The inconsistency and quality of the switches is evident in the tolerances given by the manufacturer.
+Besides regular top and bottom out clack, there’s a distinct metallic scratching noise that varies in volume from switch to switch.
+The inconsistency and quality of the mechanical switches are evident in the tolerances given by the manufacturer.
 55g +/- 15g isn’t a great number — it allows for a 27% variation in switch weight.
 There really isn’t anything else noteworthy about the Zorro Browns.
 They’re just a generic Cherry clone, and they perform similarly to Cherry switches in most other respects.

 Brown tactile switches are considered a solid choice for typing and gaming, though they’re better for typing.

-In terms of stabilizers, I like what the keyboard is doing.
+In terms of stabilizers, I like what the mechanical keyboard is doing.
 They’re clones of Cherry made stabilizers, but I think they interfere with switch bottom out a bit less.
 A small amount of lube appears to be present.
-The consistency is thicker than most lubes I’ve found on keyboards, but that seems to help press feel significantly.
+The consistency is thicker than most lubes I’ve found on mechanical keyboards, but that seems to help press feel significant.
 Stabilized keys, in fact, feel better than unstabilized ones.
-They’re slightly loose in the plate, though.
-I’m not sure if that will have any long term consequences.
-It certainly doesn’t impact the press feel at all.
+They’re slightly loose on the plate, though.

-I’m impressed with the TKL01’s medium-thick ABS doubleshot keycaps.
+I’m impressed with the Velocifire TKL01’s medium-thick ABS double shot keycaps.
 They’ll shine over time, but they won’t wear through.
 It’s hard to find good keycaps on keyboards in any price range, let alone the sub $50 market segment.
 The pad printing isn’t great, but that’s just being picky.

-It’s a miracle that this keyboard has LEDs, let alone decent ones.
+It’s a miracle that this mechanical keyboard has backlit LEDs, let alone decent ones.
 There aren’t many frills or modes, but they are present.
 A number of backlighting modes (including some that just reverse the directions of other effects) are present.
 Breathing, row stacking, and similar settings are available.
 The teal color is also quite nice, though you may have trouble matching it when purchasing other peripherals.
 Three levels of adjustment exist: bright, less bright, and off.
-I would have liked to see 4+ lighting steps, but that probably costs more to implement.

-Velocifire chose to mount the LEDs below the PCB.
+Velocifire chose to mount the backlit LEDs below the PCB.
 Small holes allow them to shine through the transparent switch housings and onto the keycaps.
-I think that locating them on the bottom of the keyboard reduces PCB complexity and cost.
+I think that locating them on the bottom of the mechanical keyboard reduces PCB complexity and cost.
 It would have been cool if the case had translucent sides, as the LEDs leak a lot of light from the bottom of the PCB.
-Velocifire could have pulled off some nice side lighting without adding additional circuitry.

 The TKL01 draws 269 mA worst case, which is a very reasonable result.
 That’s well within USB 2.0 spec and doesn’t come close to touching USB 3.0 ports.

-The TKL01 doesn’t have any spillproofing or drainage, which isn’t a huge deal.
-It’s practically a disposable keyboard.
+The Velocifire TKL01 doesn’t have any spill-proofing or drainage, which isn’t a huge deal.
 The shine-through LEDs make worst-case spills much more dangerous.
 Liquids could run through the LED holes and down the back of the PCB, possibly shorting important parts.
-You’ll need to take this keyboard apart and dry it if you spill water on it.
+You’ll need to take this mechanical keyboard apart and dry it if you spill water on it.
 If you dump a sticky drink on it, you may as well recycle the thing.

 Macros & Fn layer